 My work is conceptually driven, and political through its process.
-I work within a range of contexts, which allows me to express my observations through the exposure of detail, function and transformation.
-I describe my work as concise, mysterious and intricately layered.
+I work within a range of public and environmental contexts, which allows me to express and frame observations through the exposure of detail, function and transformation.